EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-section.md

 ### Immutable elements inside

 If you want to have an immutable HTML element within a `data-ajax-cart-section` container — add the [`data-ajax-cart-static-element`](/v2/docs/data-ajax-cart-static-element/) attribute to this element.
-HTML code of an immutable container will *not* be replaced when its section gets updated.
+HTML code of an immutable container will not be replaced when the parent `data-ajax-cart-section` gets updated.

 ## Make multiple containers of a section updatable